tensorflow/community/README.md

 * `rfcs` - design documents used by the design review process
 * `sigs` - documentation for each TensorFlow Special Interest group (SIG)
+* `governance` - operating processes for the TensorFlow project

 ## Contact